Amnesia: A Machine for Pigs is a Disappointment [Updated]

 I'll admit, this sequel focuses on a more subtle form of horror, and I can appreciate that the jump scares are few--it's a much more creepy, mind-screw kind of thriller, and I enjoy them.
-I'm not criticizing A Machine for Pigs on its scare factor.
-Though I haven't finished the game completely, I'll tell you what I do know.
+I'm not criticizing A Machine for Pigs on its scare factor, or its story.

 Contrary to The Chinese Room's opinion, mechanics are a vital factor in this series.
 The fact that AMFP completely lacks them is the deal breaker.

 The fans of The Dark Descent are fans because of the mechanics used in combination with the story.
 We're a loyal bunch who are critical of A Machine for Pigs because, in my opinion, it didn't deliver on its promise.

 TDD was known for its open world feeling, where you could explore just about any room and pick up objects and manipulate them.
 You had an inventory, you had a health meter, and you had a mentality meter.

 AMFP has none of these things, and feels like a dumbed-down version of what we know.
 Am I upset because it's different?
 No. I'm upset because it claimed to be one thing, when actually, it's a linear hand-hold through a 'horror' game.
 It's an interactive storybook.
 Let's be honest.